rroyGit/Bing_Tools/README.md

 a) Rudimentary calculator

-b) Lastest crypto currency rate in dollars; curently ethereum is implemented, more to be added soon
+b) Latest crypto currency rate in US dollars; curently ethereum is implemented, more to be added soon

   b1: Easily check how many ethereum you have translate to dollars